Excel VBA MsgBox -11 Examples

 End Sub

-This VBA Excel code defines a subroutine that executes when the CommandButton1 is clicked.
-It first declares two variables, myRng, and Addition, then assigns a range of cells to myRng based on the user input in the RefEdit1 control.
-The code then loops through each cell in the range, adding the cell value to the variable Addition.
-Finally, it displays a MsgBox showing the total sum of the cell values and a text message.
+This VBA Excel code defines a subroutine that is executed when CommandButton1 is clicked.
+It declares two variables, myRng, and Addition, assigns a range of cells to myRng based on the user input in the RefEdit1 control.
+The code loops through each cell in the range, adding the cell value to the variable Addition.
+It displays a MsgBox showing the total sum of the cell values and a text message.

-• Now, run the UserForm to see the operation.
+• Run the UserForm to see the operation.

 VBA Code to Show an Array in MsgBox

-Enter the following code in your VBA Editor and press the Run button or F5 key to run the code:
+• Enter the following code in the VBA Editor and click Run or press F5 to run the code:

 Sub MsgBox_Array()